142-76-14 (.642) record since 2001

 “Mike is one of the most passionate people we have in regard to the men’s program,” said coach Garry Laidlaw.
 “Since he was so nearby, it made sense on many levels, while always understanding his first priority is with the women’s team.”

 Kobylinski is engineering a major turnaround with the women’s program.
 Inheriting a squad that had won six games in three years, Kobylinski piloted the Dutch to a 10-7-1 record in 2011, followed by a 12-6-2 campaign in 2012, tying the school season victories record and setting a school mark with a six-game winning streak.
 He was a tri-winner of the league's 2012 coach of the year award, a first for Central women's soccer.
 Central also advanced to the Iowa Conference tournament both years, after missing the tourney the three previous years, and reached the tournament semifinals in 2012.
+In 2013, the Dutch tied the school season victories record again with a 12-6-2 campaign.

 “We basically have two head coaches,” said Laidlaw.
 “We’re excited to have that much experience on staff and we think it’ll pay huge dividends.”